adon-cloudcannon/landing-page-test/src/collections/posts/introducing-the-cloudcannon-partner-program.md

 We’re excited to introduce the <a target="_blank" rel="noopener" href="https://cloudcannon.com/partner-program/">CloudCannon Partner Program</a>.
 A program built with the help of some <a target="_blank" rel="noopener" href="https://cloudcannon.com/experts/">outstanding agencies</a>[&nbsp;using CloudCannon](https://cloudcannon.com/experts/)&nbsp;to help make their lives easier.

 **We understand agencies** because we run one, too.
 Our Enterprise Success team works with our enterprise clients, and it gives us a huge range of insights into the challenges of running a web design and development business.
-Ultimately, that’s why we’ve built this program, to work with our partners to address these challenges:
+Ultimately, that’s why we’ve built this program, to work with our partners to address their challenges:

 * How can we reach more new clients?&nbsp;
 * How can we keep our current clients happy, so that we get more repeat business from them?